 While all your senses should be engaged to provide an optimal shopping experience, the very first thing your customers will take in is the visuals.

 So, what can you do to put your best face forward in your retail storefront?

 With under ten seconds to make an impression, the focal points of your visual merchandising strategy should be color, levels, and spacing.

-If your store doesn’t have an in-house designer, you may not know how to create a cohesive color palette.
+If your store doesn’t have an in-house designer or someone specializing in visual merchandising, you may not know how to create a cohesive color palette.
 There is a psychology to your color choices, so you’ll want to build your foundation off of the mood you hope to elicit.

 You can use the free tool Coolers to automatically generate a palate for you, complete with principal and complementary colors.
 You can also explore trending palates, and receive detailed breakdowns on how to achieve each specific shade.